- This article refers to the city of Hamburg. For the island of Neuwerk that is part of the state of Hamburg but not the city see there

 Jungfernstieg ferries

 [edit]On the two Alster lakes, a ferry boat travels once every hour from Jungfernstieg in the city centre to Winterhuder Fährhaus.
-These boats are not in the general HVV ticket system, thus more expensive, however, they offer a splendid view to some of the wealthiest neighborhoods of Hamburg.
+These boats are not included in a normal HVV ticket, and are thus more expensive, however, they offer a splendid view of some of the wealthiest neighborhoods of Hamburg.

 By bike